dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 How do I communicate with the container?
 ========================================
 Although container is running in your machine, you don't have direct access to the container filesystem as it is managed by the docker engine.
-In addition, commands you run in your machine do not affect the container at all.
+In addition, regular commands you run in your machine do not affect the container at all.
 As a result, the way one interacts with the liferay container changes a little bit as compared to a traditional setting.

 We may use a variety of ways to communicate with the container: